Sub-GeV-scale signatures of hidden braneworlds up to the Planck scale in a $SO(3,1)$-broken bulk: Acknowledgements

 \section{Acknowledgements}

-This work is supported by the MURMUR Collaboration.
+This work is supported by the MURMUR collaboration (www.murmur-experiment.eu).
+C.S. is supported by a FRIA doctoral grant from the Belgian F.R.S-FNRS.
 The authors are grateful to Guillaume Pignol and Christopher Smith for their useful comments on this work.
 The authors thank Nicolas Reckinger for reading the manuscript.